 The “dabs” are the only contact between the plasterboard and the cold wall, therefore the temperature of the cold wall is transferred through the “dab” on to the surface of the plasterboard.
 This causes moisture trapped in the air to “condensate” out at this cold spot.
 This is otherwise known as “Cold bridging”.

 How Black Mould Affects Your Health?

-There is also the issue of allergic reactions which can be a problem for some people.
-If a person inhales the mould spores then this can cause the immune system to create an allergic reaction as it is trying to defend itself from an unknown entity entering the body.
+You also have to consider the allergies in some people which can be triggered by black mould spores.
+If a person with allergies were to inhale the black mould spores, then they may cause their immune system to create an allergic reaction as it tries to defend itself from the foreign spores.

 How To Spot Signs Of Black Mould

-- Damp musty smell– When mould growth is active the moulds emit volatile compounds which caused the distinctly ‘musty’ odours associated with dampness.
-This can be very important in that it is not uncommon to get such a musty smell yet there is no visible evidence of mould growth on walls.
+- A Damp musty smell– When mould growth is active the mould emits volatile compounds which caused the distinctly ‘musty’ odours associated with dampness.
+This can be very important in that it is not uncommon to get such a musty smell in a house yet there is no visible evidence of mould growth on walls.

 - Coughing- can be a sign of an allergic reaction

 - Mould- will appear on the window sills, ceiling and walls of the property

 Black mould can be treated very easily.
 We have put together a useful guide of how to remove black mould which provides details of how to use the combination of mould eradication kits and improving the ventilation in the property (using the bathroom and kitchen fans or positive pressure units) to treating black mould for good.
 Remember, just cleaning away the existing black mould won’t work.
 You have to eliminate the source of the moisture to put a complete stop to the mould.